Frequently Asked Questions

 Symptoms of toddler’s diarrhea include several loose, watery stools each day on most days, but no other signs of illness.
 A child with this disorder is active, gaining weight, and doesn’t seem to be in pain or distress.
 Eventually, toddler’s diarrhea goes away.

 Sucrose Intolerance, on the other hand, has several more symptoms, such as stomach pain, lots of gas and bloating, and vomiting.
-If these symptoms go on long enough, your child won’t gain enough weight or be getting the nutrition needed to develop properly.
+If these symptoms go on long enough, your child won’t gain enough weight or get the nutrition needed to develop properly.

-Plus, it doesn’t go away because it is an inherited condition, so your child will have CSID for life.
-But it can be treated and managed so that your child can lead a normal, healthy, and happy life.
+Plus, it doesn’t go away since it is an inherited condition, so your child will have CSID for life.
+But it can be treated and managed so your child can lead a normal, healthy, and happy life.

 Do I need to take my child to a doctor or will these symptoms ease up?